 There are multiple different types of fabrics that travel clothing companies use to make their products.
-There is a lot of nuance and technical/marketing mumbo jumbo when it comes to each fabric but we’ll start with the three main fabric categories — natural fabrics, synthetic fabrics, and natural/synthetic blends.
+There is a lot of nuances and technical/marketing mumbo jumbo when it comes to each fabric but we’ll start with the three main fabric categories — natural fabrics, synthetic fabrics, and natural/synthetic blends.

 There are a handful of natural fabrics but the most common are merino wool and cotton.

 The best kind of natural fabric is fine merino wool because it has many natural benefits.
 Merino wool is naturally odor-resistant, soft, fairly durable, wicks moisture well, dries quickly, and works well in both hot and cold weather.